rudolfMosehla/My-python-journey/README.md

 ## 🚀 What's Next

-- Module 2: data types, variables, basic input/output, and operators
+- Module 2
-- Practise writing small programs every day
-- Get comfortable reading error messages and tracing them back to their real cause

----

-## 🙌 Reflection
+## Reflection

 This module changed how I see programming.
 I used to think of computers as "smart," but really they're fast and obedient, and my job as a programmer is to give them clear, correct instructions.
 Understanding the difference between compiling and interpreting also helps explain *why* Python behaves the way it does.

 ---

 *Documented as part of my Python learning journey with Team Forge.
-Feedback and suggestions are welcome! 🌟*
+Feedback and suggestions are welcome!